- Home

 Legal, Regulatory, and Ethical Issues in Healthcare AI

-Prof Julian Savulescu
+Professor Julian Savulescu

 Profile

 Professor Julian Savulescu is an award-winning ethicist, medical doctor and moral philosopher.
 He trained in neuroscience, medicine, and philosophy.
 He is currently and has been Uehiro Chair in Practical Ethics at the University of Oxford since 2002.
-He currently also holds Chen Su Lan Centennial Professor in Medical Ethics, and Director of the Centre for Biomedical Ethics, at the Yong Loo Lin School of Medicine, National University of Singapore (from August 2022).
+He currently also holds Chen Su Lan Centennial Professor in Medical Ethics, and Head of the Centre for Biomedical Ethics, at the Yong Loo Lin School of Medicine, National University of Singapore (from August 2022).

 In 2003, he founded the Oxford Uehiro Centre for Practical Ethics and was responsible for attracting a GBP100 million donation from the Uehiro Foundation on Ethics and Education to evolve the Centre into the Uehiro Oxford Institute (the largest single donation Oxford has received).
 He is also responsible for enabling a gift of GBP 10 million to St Cross College from the Uehiro Foundation for scholarships in practical ethics.